protickr/git-notebook/readme.md

 If you want to view the versions of files a tag is pointing to, you can do a git checkout of that tag, although this puts your repository in “detached HEAD” state, which has some ill side effects:
 > `$ git checkout <tag_name>`

+## HEAD ~ vs ^

+HEAD~2 : 2 commits older than HEAD
+HEAD^2 : the second parent of HEAD, if HEAD was a merge, otherwise illegal
+HEAD@{2} : refers to the 3rd listing in the overview of git reflog
+HEAD~~ : 2 commits older than HEAD
+HEAD^^ : 2 commits older than HEAD

+If HEAD was a merge, then,
+> first parent is the branch into which we merged,
+> second parent is the branch we merged.

 [Index][index]

 [index]: index.md